hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ![Go to G-Suite Marketplace](./screenshots/go_to_marketplace.png)

-Install the add-on and provide it necessary permissions in order to read content of your spreadsheet and send it to your Hull organization.
+Install the add-on and provide it with the necessary permissions in order to read content of your spreadsheet and send it to your Hull organization.

 ![Install Add-on](./screenshots/install_addon.png)

 Once the add-on is installed it will be available in the Add-ons menu.

-The next step is to connect the add-on with connector by copying and pasting an authorization ticket.
+The next step is to connect the add-on with connector by copying and pasting an authorization token.
-If you open the add-on you will see a sidebar appearing with a welcome screen with a field to save the token:
+If you open the add-on you will see a sidebar appearing with a welcome screen, and a field within to save the token:

 ![Add-on Sidebar initial screen](./screenshots/sidebar_initial_screen.png)